fommil/netlib-java/README.md

 * `-Dcom.github.fommil.netlib.LAPACK=com.github.fommil.netlib.NativeRefLAPACK`
 * `-Dcom.github.fommil.netlib.ARPACK=com.github.fommil.netlib.NativeRefARPACK`

-And a specific (non-standard) native binary may be forced like so:
+A specific (non-standard) JNI binary may be forced like so:

 * `-Dcom.github.fommil.netlib.NativeSystemBLAS.natives=netlib-native_system-myos-myarch.so`

+(note that this is **not** your `libblas.so.3` or `liblapack.so.3`, it is the `netlib-java` native wrapper component which automatically detects and loads your system's libraries).

 To turn off natives altogether, add these to the JVM flags: